robert8138/deep-learning-deliberate-practice/CONCEPTS.md

 * **Choosing a measure of success**
 	* To achieve success, you must define what you mean by success—accuracy?
 Precision and recall?
 Customer-retention rate?
 Your metric for success will guide the choice of a loss function.

 * **Deciding on an evaluation protocol**
-	* Maintaining a hold-out validation set: The way to go when you have plenty of data
+	* Maintaining a hold-out validation set: The way to go when you have plenty of data.
+The the modern-era of DL and big data, we typically do not do 70(train)/30(test) or 60(train)/20(validation)/20(test) anymore.
+It's more like 98/1/1 if you have a large dataset.
 	* Doing K-fold cross-validation: The right choice when you have too few samples for hold-out validation to be reliable
 	* Doing iterated K-fold validation: For performing highly accurate model evaluation when little data is available

 * **Data pre-processing**
 	* Vectorization (reshape them into tensors)